QXL4515/wBSRM/README.md

 # wBSRM
 A monitor application based on environmental factor weight with TF-IDF algorithm and weighted naive Bayesian classifier.

-(It's a initial version of this application)
+(It's the 1.0.0 version of this application)

 wBSRM Description